 This is the worldview that makes evolution what it has become known to those of faith in the supernatural–my faith being in the one, triune God (YHWH).
 Naturalism is faith all its own with its adherents automatically assuming certain things about all that is around them–namely that there is only what they can observe with their senses.

-Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
-Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.
+Note: I did this post not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.